srmcnutt/ember/README.md

-Ember is a utility written in Go that will queries Cisco Firepower Management Center and return useful information in text format.
+Ember is a utility written in Go that queries Cisco Firepower Management Center and return useful information in text format.

 ![Ember Demo](images/ember_demo.gif)